-Regular reports of grades are made to students at the end of each semester and summer session, provided the student has cleared all of his accounts at the Controller's Office, the Bookstore, the Library, Campus Police and the Financial Aid Office.
+All students have access to their grades, unofficial transcripts, financial accounts, and other information at any time through Southeastern's web-based records and registration system.
+Consequently, printed grade reports are no longer mailed to the students at the end of the semester.
+However, printed reports of grades are available upon request to students at the end of each semester and summer session, provided the student has cleared all of his/her accounts at the Controller's Office, the Bookstore, the Library, Campus Police and the Financial Aid Office.